MA/MFA Digital Photography

 Why study this degree?

-- Benefit from the university’s strong links to industry unique PSRB relationship with The Association of Photographers.
+- Benefit from Ravensbourne’s strong industry links and unique relationship with The Association of Photographers

-- Take a contemporary look at the relationship between photography and technology and the future of the digital image.
+- Explore the relationship between photography and technology and the future of the digital image

-- Innovate your existing practice with the application of emerging technologies.
+- Innovate your existing practice through the application of emerging technologies

-- Develop and enhance your skills within as a series of diverse projects with support from leading photographers and industry figures.
+- Develop your skills across a series of diverse projects, supported by an experienced course team and industry figures

-- Build an impressive body of work which showcases the breadth of your abilities.
+- Build an impressive body of work that showcases the breadth of your abilities

 You will develop and enhance your skills within a series of diverse projects that run through the course.
 The variety of the modules will enable you to work within a commercial environment, utilise recognised strategies and workflows and create a body of work that showcases the breadth of your ability and potential.

-The course benefits from the university's strong industry reputation and a unique relationship with The Association of Photographers and Capture One Software.
+Our MFA photography course also benefits from the university's strong industry reputation and a unique relationship with The Association of Photographers and Capture One Software.
 This will enable you to develop a professionally-led approach to your study and to gain a greater understanding of the various career pathways within contemporary photography.

 Entry requirements